ob-yekt/simpleskills/README.md

 - Track your rank in **individual skills** or **total level**.
 - Show off your progress with commands like `/simpleskills leaderboard alchemy` or `/simpleskills leaderboardironman total`.
 - Cheer on the **top 5 players** in each skill or total level mastery, including those in the Ironman-exclusive leaderboard.
-- The mod doesn't stop at 99!
-Leaderboards continue to track XP after hitting max level, and the Prestige system allows players a choice to reset their skills and gain a Prestige Counter on the leaderboards and scoreboards.
+- **The mod doesn't stop at 99!** Leaderboards continue to track XP after hitting max level, and for the true achievers, the Prestige system allows players a choice to reset their skills and gain a Prestige Counter signifying their prowess.
 - Leaderboards take into account Prestige levels.

-Perfect for SMPs and communities, leaderboards create a vibrant “endgame” where players strive to be the best.
-Who’s ready to claim the #1 spot?
+Leaderboards create a vibrant “endgame” where players strive to claim and retain the #1 spot.

 ---

 ## ⚔️ Ironman Mode: The Ultimate Challenge

-Think you’ve got what it takes to be a legend? **Ironman Mode** cranks up the intensity:
+Think you’ve got what it takes to be a legend? **Ironman Mode** makes the game a true challenge without affecting your friends:
 - **High Stakes**: Lose *everything* on death, including items and XP.
-- **Customizable Hardcore Tweaks**: Reduced HP (-50%) and XP gain (0.2x)
+- **Admin-customizable Hardcore Tweaks**: Reduced HP (-50%) and XP gain (0.2x)
-- **Epic Bragging Rights**: Red skull icon shows everyone you’re embarking on an Ironman journey.
+- **Bragging Rights**: Red skull icon shows everyone you’re embarking on an Ironman journey.
-- **Death Announcements**: Share your total level with the server when you fall (optional).
+- **Death Announcements**: Notify the server of your total level if you fall.

 Perfect for players who crave a brutal, rewarding challenge or want to stand out in their community.